 $346 million General Revenue, $803.4 million All Funds

 This item says it funds 19,010 “slots,” but does not provide detail about how they would be allocated across waivers.
 Therefore, reviewers are unable to provide further analysis regarding how many people (by waiver) could receive waiver service offers.

 - Exceptional Item 16 Community Mental Health Wait List Reduction

 $8.2 million General Revenue/All Funds

 Though unclear, the detail suggests that this item funds the impact of population growth on community mental health waiting lists.

 The ILS program provides services to eligible Texans with significant disabilities, including veterans, with support to improve their ability to function independently in their home and the community.
 Most requests involve the purchase of assistive technologies and devices.
-CRS reduces the need for ongoing state services.
+Comprehensive Rehabilitation Services (CRS) reduces the need for ongoing state services.
 CRS maintains a waiting list.